nextarch/toc/README.md

 - aligning interfaces to components under management (code reference implementations before standardizing), and defining common practices to be implemented across NextArch projects, if any.

 ## Election schedule
 Candidate can nominate and participate in the election by submitting a [PR for approval](docs/election.md).
-NextArch will vote for official TOC members at the collaborator meeting and announce it in real time at the meeting.
+For new TOC nominations, TOC will vote for them at the TOC meeting and announce them in real-time at the meeting (approved by a two-thirds vote).

 ## Meeting Time